ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 ### 2.1 School self-evaluation

 School self-evaluation is a reflective process of internal school review.
-Every year, italian schools are required to assess themselves on the basis of 11 criteria.
+Every year, Italian schools are required to assess themselves on the basis of 11 criteria.

-Schools follow a provided list of questions on the basis of which assign themselves a grade for each criteron according to a 1-7 scale:
+Schools follow a provided list of questions on the basis of which assign themselves a grade for each criterion according to a 1-7 scale:
 - 1 = Extremely critical
 - 3 = Moderately critical
 - 5 = Positive